Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Get additional information.

-They make a decision as part of a group (or independently) about the topic (subtopics) of the project and justify their choice.
+Make a decision as a group (or independently) about the topic (subtopics) of the project and justify their choice.

 Carry out:

-Analysis of resources and search for the best way to achieve the goal of the project;
+Analysis of resources and search for the optimal way to achieve the project goal;

 Formulate (individually or as a result of group discussion) the goal of the project.